2025-12-20

 Maria wanted to teach science in Chicago.
 She searched "teaching vacancies near me" for months without success.
 Then she changed her approach.

 She attended local science teacher meetups.
 There she learned about unposted positions at charter schools.
 She connected with a principal who needed her specific physics background.
+She also used the CareerHelp Teaching Job Analyzer to decode the exact skills local schools were demanding.

 Key takeaway: Proactive networking often reveals opportunities that never appear on public job boards.